listento123/OBI-DIset/README.md

 # OBI-DIset
-The warehouse contains the data set and experimental code used in the experiment
+The warehouse contains the data set used in the experiment